 The intended audience could broadly be defined as 'anyone interested in religion and theology'—but more specifically—'librarians serving students and researchers in the fields of theology and religion.'

-The site began as a list of annotated links created by Charles Bellinger in the late 1990s at the Wabash Center.
+The site began as a list of annotated links in the late 1990s at the Wabash Center.
 The "Internet Guide to Religion" (known simply as "The Internet Guide") became nearly exhaustive and perhaps exhausting, given that it covered links to websites, syllabi, texts, journals, bibliographies, liturgies, reference resources, and software.
 The site morphed from a list into a database, and helped ease the exhaustive nature of the content!
 Atla began hosting the site in 2018 at http://wor.atla.com, but links had not been maintained consistently since 2014, and many links were lost to the æther.

 Much has changed online since the Internet Guide was first created.
 With the increasing demand for open access materials in the scholarly realm, the guide was showing its age.
 The Atla WOR LibGuide brings many of the resources linked to a new platform familiar to librarians (and researchers)—Springshare's LibGuides.
 The WOR LibGuide does not contain everything in the old guide.
 Gone are the syllabi, and the websites of individual scholars.
 The site has been trimmed considerably, but more attention has been paid to "open access" scholarly materials - including books and journals.